-While the only trail accessible from the state park is the friendly Little Bear Trail, avid terrain trekkers can head to the nearby Okanogon-Wenatchee National Forest for more varied hiking options.
-If you’re looking to start a real adventure, head to the northern end of the lake at the Lake Chelan National Recreation Area and you’ll find the northern tip of the Pacific Crest Trail, where hikers have thru-hiked from the North Cascades down to the edge of Southern California.
+The only trail accessible from the state park is the friendly Little Bear Trail but avid terrain trekkers can head to the nearby Okanogon-Wenatchee National Forest for more hiking options.
+If you’re looking to start a real adventure, head to the northern end of the lake at the Lake Chelan National Recreation Area and you’ll find the Pacific Crest Trail.
+This trail runs all the way from the border of Mexico into Canada!

 Fish, Swim or Boat on a Washington Water-Lover’s Paradise

 Lake Chelan camping open up visitors to the variety of landscapes central Washington has to offer.
 Some of the Washington’s greatest kayaking, canoeing and fishing awaits on the lake itself, while the remote and rugged North Cascades are an adventurer’s paradise.